 Apply for an HMO licence

-If you require an HMO Licence, please complete the online application form below.
+If you require an HMO Licence or to renew an HMO licence, please complete the online application form below.

 Guidance notes outlining the HMO Application process can be found in the related content box at the bottom of this page.